-Update: The owners accepted an offer May 30, two days after putting the house up for sale.
+Update: The house sold for $131,000 on June 26, 2020, $13,000 over the asking price.
+The owners accepted the offer May 30, two days after putting the house up for sale.

 Caswell County has some of the grandest antebellum mansions in the state.
 The John Johnston House is something quite different and more rare.
 “Though members of the Johnston family were prominent in social and economic affairs in Caswell County from the eighteenth century onward, the significance of the house derives less from the specific historical contributions of its occupants than from its representation of a class of plantation residence that has rarely been preserved,” the home’s 1997 National Register nomination says.

 Even with the shutdown of the economy in recent weeks, the market for historic homes in the Piedmont has been ticking along.
 Activity has been a bit slower than you would expect in the spring, but houses are still coming onto the market, offers are being made and accepted (sometimes very quickly) and sales are closing.

 In Winston-Salem, one of the most remarkable houses sold in the past two months is 125 N. Westview Drive, the home of one of the city’s most significant families of artists — John Ehle, Rosemary Harris Ehle and Jennifer Ehle.
 The Buena Vista mansion was sold without being listed.
 The sale closed April 15 for $910,000, a modest $108 per square foot.
 A listing belatedly posted this week includes only the photo above (Google Street View isn’t any help).